 “Certainly I’ll visit my parents while I’m here, but I won’t be leaving right afterward.
 I think I’ll hang around for a couple of days.
 Maybe attend the high school football game tonight.
 I see by the flyers on the windows that it’s a home game.
 And I’m suddenly ravenous.
 Could I please see a breakfast menu?
 A clean one, preferably.”

-Once Raylene disappeared with her order of scrambled eggs and toast, the coffee pot, and the menu, Charlene opened her oversized handbag, pulled out her compact, and checked herself in the mirror.
+Once Raylene disappeared with her order of scrambled eggs and toast, Charlene opened her oversized handbag, pulled out her compact, and checked herself in the mirror.
 She pinched her cheeks to add color to them and dabbed red lip gloss from her bag to her colorless lips, blotting them with a tissue.
 She ran her fingers through her hair, frowning.
 It was a disaster, but nothing short of a shampoo, a blow-dryer, and a styling iron would improve it.

 After returning the objects to her bag, she pulled out her cell phone and checked to make sure no one in Dallas was trying to reach her.
 Seeing no new notifications, she placed the phone back in its place in her bag and scanned the room.
 As she had expected, the coffee shop had begun to fill.
 A third waitress stood at one table close to the front door, taking the order of two men who seemed to be flirting with her.
 Charlene guessed her to be in her early thirties.
 She was attractive, with curves in all the right places, her large breasts bulging over the top of the too-tight pink uniform.
 The waitress didn’t seem to mind their flirting or one of the gentleman’s hands on her ass.